 With the new changes that have recently come out with the Adobe subscription plan, there are even more reasons to take a good look at your Lightroom plan and be familiar with all the features it offers.
-With your subscription of the Adobe Photographer’s plan, you receive free use of Lightroom Mobile.
-Lightroom mobile not only lets you carry your favorite images with you from your desktop version, but also lets you create and edit RAW images with your cell phone.
+With your subscription to the Adobe Photographer’s plan, you receive free use of Lightroom Mobile.
+Lightroom mobile not only lets you carry your favorite images with you from your desktop version but also lets you create and edit RAW images with your cell phone.

 First be sure that your Lightroom Mobile is turned on and available for syncing.
 In the top left corner of the page on your desktop version of Lightroom, you will see the activity module.
 It will give you the status of Lightroom mobile.
 It will tell you whether or not you are signed in to Lightroom Mobile and whether it’s ready to sync.
 If you haven’t signed it, sign in with your Adobe Creative Cloud password and get started!

 Create Collections in on Your Lightroom Desktop